-We compete with well-established biopharmaceutical companies, including several large competitors in the plasma industry for each of our products in the Proprietary Products segment.
-These large competitors include CSL Behring Ltd. ("CSL"), Takeda, and Grifols S.A. ("Grifols"), which acquired a competitor, Talecris Biotherapeutics, Inc. ("Talecris") in 2011, and Kedrion.
+Our Proprietary Products compete with products distributed by well-established biopharmaceutical companies, including several large competitors in the plasma industry.
+These large competitors include CSL Behring, Takeda, and Grifols S.A. ("Grifols"), which acquired a previous competitor, Talecris Biotherapeutics, Inc. ("Talecris") in 2011, Octapharma, Kedrion (other than for KEDRAB), Biotest AG and ADMA Biologics Inc. ("ADMA").
 We compete against these companies for, among other things, licenses, expertise, clinical trial patients and investigators, consultants and third-party strategic partners.
 We also compete with these companies for market share for certain products in the Proprietary Products segment.
 Our large competitors have advantages in the market because of their size, financial resources, markets and the duration of their activities and experience in the relevant market, especially in the United States and countries of the European Union.
 As a result, they may be able to devote more funds to research and development and new production technologies, as well as to the promotion of their products and business.
-These competitors may also be able to sustain for longer periods a substantial reduction in the price of their products or services.
-These competitors also have an additional advantage regarding the availability of raw materials, as they own companies that collect plasma and/or plants which fractionate plasma.
+These competitors may also be able to sustain longer periods of substantial reduction in the price of their products or services.
+These competitors also have an additional advantage regarding the availability of raw materials, as they own or control multiple plasma collection centers and/or plasma fractionation facilities.

 In addition, our plasma-derived protein therapeutics face, or may face in the future, competition from existing or newly developed non-plasma products and other courses of treatments.
-New treatments, such as antivirals, gene therapies, small molecules, correctors, monoclonal or recombinant products, may also be developed for indications for which our products are now used.
+New treatments, such as antivirals, gene therapies, small molecules, correctors, monoclonal or recombinant products, may also be developed for indications for which our products are now used, as well as courses of treatments such as subcutaneous treatment.